dhaliman/sddf/examples/gpu/README.md

 For Homebrew users: `brew install imagemagick`.

-### Simulating on QEMU
+### Simulating on QEMU only on Linux machines
-This example only supports simulating with QEMU only linux machines as it requires the 'udmabuf' framework.
+This example supports simulating with QEMU only Linux machines as it requires the 'udmabuf' framework.
 This is a requirement in order to enable virtio-gpu blob resources.
 Additionally, sudo permissions is required to access the `udmabuf` framework.

 This example also requires you to have a compatible GUI installed for QEMU.
 Make sure QEMU's default display is not set to `-display none`.